 As the DB2 Log records all data changes, it is ideally suited as a base for the provision of the updates that occurred on the source side of the process to the tables in question.
 The challenge lies in the synchronization of the initial load and the subsequent ongoing propagation of the deltas, and, as always, in the operational requirements regarding a robust, easily restartable and flexible process.
 Flexible for example in respect of scope changes, i. e. additional or other tables and also in respect of table structure changes.

-Most qualified for robust propagation is a tool that helps with automations for table creation, initial copy and synchronization, scope changes and structural alters, and last but not least, that ensures gap-less update of the target tables.
+Most qualified for robust propagation is a tool that helps with automations for initial copy and synchronization, scope changes and structural alters, and last but not least, that ensures gap-less update of the target tables.